BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 For instance, if you pay Rs.
 1,100 for a perpetual bond offering a Rs.
 80 annual coupon, your approximate yield is 80 /1,100 ≈ 7.27%.

-The yield can shift if the bond’s market price changes or if the issuer has an embedded call feature, complicating total return expectations.
+The yield can shift if the bond’s market price changes or if the issuer has an embedded call feature, which may complicate total return expectations.

 Who issues perpetual bonds?

-Who issues perpetual bonds?
-Typically, banks and large financial institutions do so, often to meet regulatory capital requirements.
+Typically, banks and large financial institutions issue perpetual bonds, often to meet regulatory capital requirements.
 Corporations might also issue them for flexibility in capital structuring.
-Because it’s a form of subordinated debt, regulators sometimes count perpetual bonds toward Tier 1 capital, letting banks strengthen their balance sheets.
+Because they are a form of subordinated debt, regulators sometimes count perpetual bonds toward Tier 1 capital, allowing banks to strengthen their balance sheets.
 The call feature offers issuers the chance to repay if it becomes advantageous to do so (e.g., if lower rates permit cheaper refinancing).

 Also Read: Real Estate vs. Mutual Fund

-• Attractive yields: Yields generally surpass those of shorter-term or higher-ranked debt, rewarding the investor for enduring indefinite maturity risk.
+• Attractive yields: Yields may generally be higher than those of shorter-term or higher-ranked debt, rewarding the investor for enduring indefinite maturity risk.

-• Ongoing income stream: Theoretically, you could enjoy coupons without a principal repayment date, ideal for income-focused portfolios.
+• Ongoing income stream: Theoretically, you could enjoy coupons without a principal repayment date, which may suit income-focused portfolios.

 • Potential for price appreciation: If rates decline or the issuer’s credit quality improves, existing perps can rise in value, offering capital gains.